Ian Gilmour, Baron Gilmour of Craigmillar: Early life

-Gilmour was the son of stockbroker Lieutenant Colonel Sir John Gilmour, 2nd Baronet, and his wife, Victoria, a granddaughter of the 5th Earl Cadogan.
+Gilmour was born in London on 8 July 1926, the son of stockbroker Lieutenant Colonel Sir John Gilmour, 2nd Baronet, and his wife, Victoria, a granddaughter of the 5th Earl Cadogan.
 His parents divorced in 1929, and his father married Mary, the eldest daughter of the 3rd Duke of Abercorn.
 The family had land in Scotland and he inherited a substantial estate and shares in Meux's Brewery from his grandfather, Admiral of the Fleet, the Hon.
 Sir Hedworth Meux.
 They lived in the grounds of Syon Park in London, with a house in Tuscany.

-He was educated at Eton College and read history at Balliol College, Oxford.
+Gilmour was educated at Eton College and read history at Balliol College, Oxford.
 He served with the Grenadier Guards from 1944 to 1947.
 He was called to the bar at Inner Temple in 1952 and was a tenant in the chambers of Quintin Hogg for two years.

 He bought The Spectator in 1954 and was its editor from 1954 to 1959.
 He sold The Spectator to the businessman Harold Creighton in 1967.
-His editorship of the magazine is seen as one of the highlights of that paper's long history.
+The Daily Telegraph wrote that his editorship had livened up the magazine "publishing new writers such as Bernard Levin and Katharine Whitehorn and taking a strong liberal reforming stance on moral issues such as the death penalty, abortion and homosexuality; he also castigated Eden over Suez."
+He had written an editorial denouncing the invasion of Suez as an "act of aggression".

 Member of Parliament

 He was elected as Member of Parliament for Central Norfolk in a by-election in 1962, winning by 220 votes.
 He held this seat until 1974, when his seat was abolished due to boundary changes, and he stood for the safe Conservative seat of Chesham and Amersham, sitting as its MP from 1974 until his retirement in 1992.

 In parliament, he was a social liberal, voting to abolish the death penalty, and legalise abortion and homosexuality.
 He also supported the campaign to join the EEC.
 He was Parliamentary Private Secretary to Quintin Hogg from 1963.
 He was one of the few members to vote against the Commonwealth Immigrants Act 1968, regarding it as racist and designed to "keep the blacks out".

-Gilmour espoused the Arab cause when it was less popular in progressive circles than it later became and supported it throughout his years in the House of Commons, where his chief ally was Dennis Walters.
+Gilmour espoused the Arab cause when it was less popular in progressive circles than it later became and supported it throughout his years in the House of Commons, where his chief ally was Dennis Walters who was chairman of the Conservative Middle East Council.